Sumit-837/Obsidian-git-sync/Notespace/Academic Notes/CS/HTML & CSS Notes.md

 * URLs can have one or more key-value pairs.
     * Example: `https://www.example.com/path?key=value`
     * Google search example: `https://www.google.com/search?q=text_to_search`
+		> Those additional pieces of information in the URL followed by `?` are known as a query string.
+The query string consists of a sequence of GET parameters, where each parameter has a name and a value.
+These are generally formatted as `field1=value1&field2=value2&field3=value3...`

 ### HTML Validation & Entities
 * Validate your HTML files for flaws at [validator.w3.org](https://validator.w3.org).